Elegant French brasserie w/ Art Deco vibes in Rockefeller Ctr. Standout pasta, bison, duck & desserts. Ideal for pre-show or client dinners.

 Important Note

-One user had a very negative experience, calling it one of the worst meals of their life.
-Another noted that while lovely, it was expensive.
+One user reported a very negative experience, calling it one of the worst meals of their life.
+Another noted that the restaurant can be very loud.

 Neutral"The commenter had Thanksgiving at Le Rock last year.
 They described it as expensive but lovely, with an old New York feel and a classic Thanksgiving vibe."